 - longevity allowances.
 [See D.C.
 Code § 38-2021.13(a)]

-Annuity means your annual retirement benefit, which is paid on a monthly basis.
-As the recipient of this benefit, you (or your survivor) are called an “annuitant.”
+Annuity means your annual retirement (or survivor) benefit that is paid on a monthly basis.
+The recipient of an annuity is called an “annuitant.”

-Benefits Administrator refers to the current administrator, the District of Columbia Retirement Board (DCRB).
-The Benefits Administrator is responsible for administering benefits earned from both the District of Columbia Teachers’ Retirement Fund and the D.C.
-Federal Pension Fund.
+Benefits Administrator rmeans the District of Columbia Retirement Board (DCRB).
+The Benefits Administrator is responsible for calculating and administering the benefits payable under the terms of the Plan for the District Government and the Treasury Department.
+[See D.C.
+Code §§ 1-204.24d(21), 1- 711(a), (e), and 1-903.04(a)]

-Cost-of-Living-Adjustments (COLAs) are annual increases in your benefit based on increases, if any, in the cost of living.
-During January of each year, the Mayor determines the percentage change in the Consumer Price Index (CPI) for the previous year.
+Cost-of-Living-Adjustments (COLAs) are adjustments in your benefit based on increases, if any, in the cost of living.
+During January of each year, the Mayor determines the percentage change in the Consumer Price Index – Urban Wage Earners and Clerical Workers (CPI-W) for the previous calendar year.
 For teachers hired on or after November 1, 1996, the annual increase may not exceed 3%.
-If there is no change in the CPI, or if the change is negative, no COLA is paid.
+If there is no change in the CPI-W, or if the change is negative, no COLA is paid.

-The change is based on the difference between the CPI published for December of the preceding year and the CPI published for December of the year before that.
-If there is an increase in the CPI, the COLA is calculated as follows:
+The change is based on the difference between the CPI-W published for December of the preceding year and the CPI-W published for December of the year before that.
+If there is an increase in the CPI-W, the COLA is calculated as follows:

 - For a retirement benefit with a start date on or before March 1 of the prior year, the percentage change computed is rounded to the nearest 1/10 of 1%; or

 Creditable District Service for District health care purposes means all your employment with the District of Columbia government.
+Each period of service can be credited once.
 [See D.C.
 Code § 1-621.03(2A)]

 Credited Service means service for certain periods in which you were not employed by the DCPS system but for which you may receive credit to be used for purposes of calculating your retirement benefit amount.
 [See D.C.
 Code § 38-2021.08]